mcgarc/mcgarc.github.io/poster.md

 We observe phase shift of 0.90(5) multiples of pi, with transmission of 74(2)%.
 Various routes to improvement, including optical pumping of the Rb and enhancement in a cavity or by integration with a waveguide.
-We have also demonstrated switching of pulsed signals, however that is not detailed here.
+We have also demonstrated switching of pulsed signals, however that is not detailed here (see the preprint).
 This shows that progression towards phase modulation of single photons is possible.

 ## 2. Enhancement with a cavity

-The effect is enhanced inside a cavity, by the product of the finesse of the signal and the finesse of the control.
+The effect is enhanced inside a cavity, by a factor of the product of the finesse of the signal and the finesse of the control.
 We have begun investigating with a builk cavity (where we can see finesse on the order of 10), however here switching speed becomes limited by the ringdown time of the cavity.

 To improve, we aim to use microcavities, such as microbubble resonators filled with Rb.
 This will allow for much higher finesse and shorter response times.